tankh99/tp/docs/DeveloperGuide.md

 - **Alternative 1: Using Integer ID as the primary key (Current Approach)**
   - We needed some method to ensure that the patient was unique.
 The primary solution implemented involves a running integer identifier—and is saved together with each patient.
 The identifier serves as the primary key for the patient object, similar to how a unique ID in a database ensures each record's uniqueness.
-  - This was different to how the AB3 application was originally designed - where the ID followed the natural ordering of the elements in the list.
+  - This was different to how the AB3 application was originally designed—where the ID followed the natural ordering of the elements in the list.
   - Pros
     - Extremely user-friendly for counsellor as ID is never changed.
-      - Potentially patient can even be issued a member card starting that patient ID.
+      - A member card displaying the patient ID could potentially be issued to patients.

   - Cons
     - Difficult to implement.
     - There will be "holes" in the sequential ID when records are deleted.

 - **Alternative 2: Using Name as the primary key**
   - This approach was quickly deemed unsuitable due to the high probability of name duplication.
-While names are an important identifier, there is a great risk of collision (i.e. Jack Tan vs Jack Tan Ah Kou).
-While this method is sufficient for a non-mission critical address book, our CogniCare application must try to reduce the likeliness of errors occurring.
+While names are an important identifier, there is a great risk of collision (i.e. "Jack Tan" versus "Jack Tan Ah Kou").
+While this method is sufficient for a non-mission critical address book, our CogniCare application aims to reduce error occurrence.
   - Pros
-    - Extremely user friendly
+    - Extremely intuitive for a counselor to type in the patient's name
   - Cons
-    - Commands will be extremely long; and difficult to type.
+    - Commands will be extremely long; and challenging to type.
-    - Counsellor will need to remember exactly how the full name is spelt.
+    - Counselor will need to remember exactly how the full name is spelt.
-    - May select the wrong patient (i.e. Jack Tan vs Jack Tan Ah Kou).
+    - May select the wrong patient (i.e., "Jack Tan" versus "Jack Tan Ah Kou").

 - **Alternative 3: Using Natural Ordering of the names in CogniCare application (AB3 approach)**
-  - As we initially strived for a design where the patientId was used like a Foreign Key in the Appointments object, the ID changing would mean that the data integrity for Appointments class would be compromised
+  - As we initially strove for a design where the patient identifier to be used like a Foreign Key in the Appointments object, the inconsistent ID would mean that the data integrity for Appointments class would be compromised.
   - Pros
-    - Easy to implement
+    - Easy to implement (AB3 has already implemented it.)
   - Cons
     - Data Integrity of Appointments will be compromised
     - Every time a patient is deleted, the subsequent IDs will be coalesced.